rich-murphey/wasm-hostcall-example/README.md

 * structs that have the Serialize trait -- can be serialized.
 We serialized it and pass the offset and length of the serialized copy instead.
 Members can be String, Vec and other dynamic sized types.

-Note: this does not address security issues, which motivate additional validation and sand-boxing techniques such as [RLBox].

 ## Prerequisites